Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Definition of clinical predictive task

 \item \textit{Final Acuity} (Fi\_ac) (multi-class): At the end of the ICU stay, predict where the patient will be discharged among the various places.

-\item \textit{Imminent Discharge} (Im\_disch) (multi-class): Predict whether the patient will be discharged within the subsequent prediction window of 48 hours and, if so, where to be discharged.

-\item \textit{Mortality Prediction} (Mort) (binary): Predict whether or not a patient will be discharged with the state ``expired'' within the prediction window of 48 hours.
+\item \textit{Imminent Discharge} (Im\_disch) (multi-class): Predict whether the patient will be discharged within the subsequent prediction window of 48 hours and, if so, where to be discharged. \end{enumerate} \begin{enumerate} \item \textit{Mortality} (Mort) (binary): Predict whether or not a patient will be discharged with the state ``expired'' within the prediction window of 48 hours.
 The discharge state was ``expired'' within the prediction window of 48 hours.

-\item \textit{Length-of-Stay Prediction} (binary): Predict whether the patient’s whole length of stay will be longer than 3 days or not (LOS3), and 7 days or not (LOS7).
+\item \textit{Length-of-Stay} (binary): Predict whether the patient’s whole length of stay will be longer than 3 days or not (LOS3), and 7 days or not (LOS7). \end{enumerate}